Principal Regional Housing and Land Use Planner

-Alexis joined MAPC as a Senior Regional Housing and Land Use Planner in March 2018, bringing a broad range of experience from across the design, planning, and development fields.
+Alexis joined MAPC as a housing and land use planner in March 2018, bringing a broad range of experience from across the design, planning, and development fields.
 Her work has focused on leveraging good design and planning towards the creation of safe, affordable homes and equitable neighborhoods.

 Prior to joining MAPC, Alexis was an Enterprise Rose Architectural Fellow with Jewish Community Housing for the Elderly, where she oversaw campus master planning, authored organization-wide building design best practices, and managed new affordable housing projects in predevelopment.
 She previously worked for the San Francisco Planning Department, where she focused on urban design, neighborhood planning, and policy implementation.
 She has also worked for various affordable housing developers in Washington, DC in both a design and construction capacity.